cf73/idisaved2/content/collections/pages/circle.md

             text: "\_is the publisher’s synonym for “Heidelberg Quality”, being a showcase for the Heidelberg printing equipment as well as for graphic designers.
 Edited by Rolf Muller, one section in the magazine explores a particular theme.
 For this issue #19 the theme was CIRCLE, and Tom was one of the designers invited to contribute to that issue’s theme."
     type: text
     enabled: true
+thumbnail_image: circle__1311.jpg
+thumbnail_caption: "A project created on invitation for the German design magazine HQ, issue #19.
+HQ19's theme was “CIRCLE” and this contribution documents a special walk on the island of Vinalhaven in Maine.
+The results create three spreads for the magazine."
 ---